Hamagistral/TeethSeg/README.md

 ## Endpoints

-at the moment there is only one endpoint `/predict`
+### /api/v1/predict

+Without post-proccessing (this will not give a good result)

+### /api/v1/predict/alpha

+With post-proccessing (the segmentation with post=proccessing will be mush precise)

-so you can use `localhost:8000/predict` make sure to call this endpoit with post method.
+so you can use `localhost:8000/api/v1/predict` make sure to call this endpoit with post method.